Shared Reality

 Decisions and results are better informed when they include a maximally diverse array of perspectives.
 While team members should always be empowered to work autonomously, they should still remain included as a collaborator, informed as a colleague, and valued as a critical component of success.

-In TeamOps, a bias for asynchronous communication fosters inclusion of many diverse personas, including underrepresented groups, folks from different cultural / geographical locations, and neurodiverse individuals.
+In TeamOps, a bias for asynchronous communication fosters inclusion of many diverse personas, including underrepresented groups, people from different cultural or geographical locations, and neurodiverse individuals.
 By defaulting to written, asynchronous sharing, everyone contributes in the same way, which standardizes and equalizes the weight of each written message.
 People of all backgrounds, abilities, and work styles are invited to participate in a way that serves their needs.
 The best idea—not the loudest voice in the meeting—wins.

 TeamOps frees contributors from the conventional bounds of time zones and meetings, and invites a wider audience to participate in a shared reality.
 This generates more informed contributions from more parties, more thoughtful conversation, and more archived context for retrospectives and evaluations.